 Christy is an award-winning storyteller and author who tells how to experience history in the upcoming podcast "History Road Trips."

 Washington famously freed his slaves in his will.
-I say this not to apologize for owning slaves while simultaneously fighting for freedom—owning other people is bad.
+I say this not to apologize for his owning slaves while simultaneously fighting for freedom—owning other people is bad.
 Full stop.

 But people are complicated.
 Like the rest of us, he held conflicting values.